-There are many IoT devices which send messages to the network without any encryption.
-This is one of the biggest IoT security challenge which exists out there.
+There are many IoT devices that send messages to the network without any encryption.
+This is one of the biggest IoT security problems which exists out there.

 It’s high time that all the companies ensure encryption of the highest level among their cloud services and devices.

-To avoid this threat, the best way to do is to use transport encryption and standards like TLS.
+To avoid this security threat, the best way to do this is to use transport encryption and security standards like TLS.
 Another way is to use different networks that isolates different devices.